domhnallohanlon/cnotes/C11_strings.md

 ## Array of Chars

-The long way of creating a string is  one character at a time, so if you really want to you can do the following:
+The long way of creating a string is one character at a time so, if you really want to, you *could* do the following:

 ```
   char str1[20] = {'H','e','l','l','o',' ','W','o','r','l','d', '!'};
 ```

 Note that when working with chars that each element of the array has to be inside single quotes.
-A more concise way to acheive exactly the same thing is by enclosing your message in double quotes like so:
+A more concise way to acheive exactly the same thing is by enclosing the entire string in double quotes like so:

 ```
   char str2[20] = "Hello World!";